Staying active with hidradenitis suppurativa

 - Drink water.
 Staying hydrated can help keep your body cool.

 - Take a shower after your workout.
 Use lukewarm water and keep your shower short.
-Consider a soap-free cleanser such as Cetaphil for washing your body.
+Consider a mild soap or soap-free cleanser for washing your body.
 If odor is a concern, use a cleanser with an antibacterial agent.
 Gently pat your skin dry.

 If you're having trouble keeping active because of your hidradenitis suppurativa, talk to your doctor.
 He or she might be able to help you better manage your symptoms or discomfort.